bennyschmidt/dereva/README.md

   TOKEN_DENOMINATION=
 ```

-- `DATA_URI`: Your [DSS Database](https://github.com/exactchange/dss) URI (just use the project directory `.`, or `path/to/transaction/cache`, see step 4).
+- `DATA_URI`: Your [DSS Database](https://github.com/exactchange/dss) URI (just use the project directory `.`, or `path/to/storage`, see step 3).
 - `HOST`: The address at which you host this app.
 - `PORT`: The port you're serving it over.
 - `TOKEN_ADDRESS`, `TOKEN_NAME`, `TOKEN_LOGO_URL`, & `TOKEN_DENOMINATION`: This is the protocol info your peer instance will broadcast to the network.
 If your protocol instance is not purposed for fungible token systems, you can just use `1` for the `TOKEN_DENOMINATION`.

-3A.
-For token systems, when your service is ready, create a front-end that connects to your API, and begin selling your new token.
-Replenish your own token supply by purchasing [Dereva](https://exactchange.network/dereva/?app=convert).
-If you change the denomination after tokens have been disbursed to users, their holdings are updated to reflect that change, there is no dilutive effect.

-or 3B.
-For content protocols, you shouldn't have a front-end component built into the protocol.
-Content hosting & distribution should be collectively accomplished through peer-to-peer activity, with central platforms and even hubs being avoided.
-If you want to monetize content in your protocol, that should happen off-chain, and the protocol implementation should be maintained as a standalone, open-source framework that others might extend.
-Only in fungible token systems (via [`DRV100`](https://github.com/bennyschmidt/DRV100)) is there a need to record USD transfers on-chain.

-4. For blockchain cache, create a `path/to/transaction/cache/.dss/data/transactions.json` file populated with just `{}`.
-Keep the `.dss` file in your `.gitignore` to prevent unnecessarily committing cache.
+3. For blockchain file storage, create a `path/to/storage/.dss/data/transactions.json` file populated with just `{}`.
+Keep the `.dss` file in your `.gitignore` to prevent committing data files to git.

 ## Node.js Boilerplate

-Instead of the above 4 steps, you can simply clone this [Node.js boilerplate](https://github.com/bennyschmidt/node-dereva-boilerplate).
+Instead of the above 3 steps, you can simply clone this [Node.js boilerplate](https://github.com/bennyschmidt/node-dereva-boilerplate).
 Just add your `.env` file, a `.dss` directory, and deploy.

 ## Topics